← Back to work

 5/7

-Based on usability testing insights, I iterated on the design to improve information hierarchy and space utilization.
+Based on what I learned in testing, I refined the design to improve information hierarchy and space utilization.

-Initial design used cards for event display.
-Issues: visual clutter, poor space utilization, and reduced scannability.
+Cards caused visual clutter, poor space use, and reduced scannability.

-Streamlined to list format — better visual hierarchy, cleaner interface, improved scannability, and more efficient space use.
+A list format gave better hierarchy, a cleaner interface, and more efficient space use.

-Simple map thumbnail with limited spatial context for the venue location.
+A simple map thumbnail with limited spatial context for the venue.

-Integrated full map component showing venue location — improved spatial context and navigation assistance.
+An integrated full map - improved spatial context and navigation assistance.

 Final Design & Prototype

-The interactive prototype covers the complete event experience — from discovery through the calendar view, to event details with integrated map, RSVP flow, and in-app sharing.
+The interactive prototype covers the complete event experience - from discovery through the calendar view, to event details with an integrated map, RSVP, and in-app sharing.

 01